evolutionary facts

 -

-Highly toxic compounds increase biological stress but do not guarantee adaptation.
-In many cases, they cause cumulative damage or population decline rather than adaptive change.
-Benign or neutral compounds exert weaker selective pressure. -
+The nature of a compound strongly influences whether genetic adaptation is possible.
+Highly toxic compounds increase biological stress but do not reliably produce adaptive change.
+In many cases, they result in cumulative damage or reduced population fitness rather than heritable adaptation.
+By contrast, benign or neutral compounds exert weaker selective pressure and are less likely to drive evolutionary change.

-Example: Chronic exposure to lead or mercury causes long-term harm without meaningful evolutionary adaptation.
+Chronic exposure to substances such as lead or mercury has caused long-term harm across populations without evidence of meaningful genetic adaptation.

 2. Rate of Exposure: